skorn-g12/RL-Documentation/Documentation/source/Resources.rst

-RL Basics
+Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I will share some good links I found to understand the basics of RL.
-I recommend the following flow to get a complete understanding of RL:
+I'll try to accumulate some links that I found to be quite useful.
+This is still a *TO DO* : )

 Multi-armed Bandit